-According to AASB 101.90, an entity shall disclose the amount of income tax relating to each component of other comprehensive income, either on the face of the statement of profit or loss and other comprehensive income or in the notes.
-In this example the entity presents components of other comprehensive income before tax with one amount shown for the aggregate amount of income tax relating to all components of other comprehensive income (AASB 101.91(b)).
-Alternatively, the entity may present each component of other comprehensive income net of related tax effects; AASB 101.91(a).
+According to AASB 101.90, an entity shall disclose the amount of income tax relating to each component of other comprehensive income, either on the face of the statement of profit or loss and other comprehensive income before tax with one amount shown for the aggregate amount of income tax relating to all components of other comprehensive income (AASB 101.91(b)).
+Alternatively, the entity may present each component of other comprehensive income net of related tax effects, AASB 101.91(a).
 If the tax effects of each component of other comprehensive income are not presented on the face of the statement this information shall be presented in the Notes (see Note 16).